-The hotplate helps to keep its self-clean, by carbonising cooking spills and splashes.
+The cast iron hotplate helps to keep its self-clean, by carbonising cooking spills and splashes.
 Just brush off the carbon dust.
-For stubborn stains, don't be afraid to use a brush on the hotplate and inside the ovens.
+For stubborn stains, don't be afraid to use a wire brush on the cast iron hotplate and inside the ovens.

 Splashes and spills on the vitreous enamel should be wiped away as soon as possible, using a damp soft cloth.
 Micro-fibre cloths are especially good for this.
-Never use a cold wet cloth on any enamelled surfaces as the thermal shock can cause hairline cracks to form.
+Never use a cold wet cloth on any enamelled surfaces as the thermal shock can cause crazing.